 Election of Officers: In the spring of each year, the Senate Governance Committee will nominate

 from the Senate membership (from current members of the faculty senate and from newly-elected incoming members) candidate(s) for president-elect and ombudsperson.
+Contract faculty must have at least three years left on their contract in order to become nominees for the position of president-elect.
 The names of these candidates will go to all full-time tenured faculty, tenure-earning faculty, clinical faculty, research faculty, and lecturers of the university for election.
 This election will be conducted by the Senate Governance Committee before the end of the spring semester.
 As the president and president-elect serves the entire faculty, the department/unit from which the president/president-elect is selected will elect another senator to represent the department/unit during the officer’s term of office.

 [1] Faculty Handbook 6.2

-[2] According to Chapter 7 of the current Faculty Handbook, Research Faculty appointments are “for one year and are subject to annual review prior to reappointment or non-reappointment” (7.2.2.1).
-Clinical Faculty are subject to “non-tenure earning appointment[s] of one to three-year renewable contracts” with “contract renewal . . . always based on curricular, enrollment, and financial factors as well as on individual faculty evaluation” (7.2.2.2).
-Lecturers are subject to term appointments from “one semester to three years, with the initial appointment usually for one year” and these appointments “may be renewed depending on the satisfactory performance of the lecturer and continuing instructional needs of the department” (7.2.2.3).

-[3] Lecturer Series, Academic Policy 02.01.60, retrieved from https://www.uah.edu/policies/ 02-01-60-lecturer-titles-and-positions